River On The Way To Mount Kailash

 • Fitness Requirements: Moderate to high fitness levels are recommended.
 The trek isn't technical but involves long days, uneven paths, and steep ascents.
 Prior trekking experience is a plus.

 • Preparation Tips: Begin cardio and strength training at least 2-3 months before departure.
 Daily walking with a loaded backpack can simulate trek conditions.
-Yoga can improve flexibility and breathing, essential at high altitudes.
+Yoga can improve flexibility and breathing, which are essential at high altitudes.

 With the right mindset and preparation, the Mount Kailash tour difficulty becomes a manageable and deeply rewarding challenge.